-Babe was suspended for three days in mid-June for his part in an obscenity-laced tirade against umpire Bill Dinneen.
-When Ruth got the news the following day, he challenged Dinneen to a fist fight—and the suspension was increased to five days.
-In the wake of the suspensions, Ruth made an effort to check his temper.
-On June 26, as some of his teammates argued with Dinneen, Babe merely sat down in the outfield grass and watched.
+Babe was also suspended for three days in mid-June for his part in an obscenity-laced tirade against umpire Bill Dinneen.
+When Ruth got the news the following day, he challenged Dinneen to a fist fight—and the suspension was increased to five days.32 In the wake of the suspensions, Ruth made an effort to check his temper.
+On June 26, as some of his teammates argued with Dinneen, Babe merely sat down in the outfield grass and watched.33

 The Yankees and the Giants met in the World Series for the second straight year.
 After a three-year experiment as a best-of-nine, the series was back to being a best-of-seven, where it has remained to the present day.
 The Giants swept the Yankees in five games (Game Two ended in a tie due to darkness).
 Ruth went 2-for-17.

 Ruth won his only batting title in 1924, easily topping the AL at .378—almost 20 points higher than Charlie Jamieson’s .359.
-Babe hit 46 home runs and finished second with 121 RBIs.
+Babe hit 46 home runs and tied for second with 124 RBIs.
 His .739 slugging percentage was more than 200 points higher than runner-ups Harry Heilmann and Ken Williams (both at .533).
 However, the Yankees finished in second place, two games behind the Washington Senators.

-It was clearly more serious than indigestion.
-On April 17, Ruth had minor surgery for what doctors termed an “intestinal abscess”.
-Several teammates hinted it might have been a sexually-transmitted disease; one teammate said it wasn’t a bellyache, “it was something a bit lower”.
+However, it was clearly more serious than indigestion or a matter of Ruth being “run down and [having] low blood pressure,” as the Yankees’ team doctor claimed.36 On April 17, Ruth had minor surgery for what doctors termed an “intestinal abscess”37 and he did not return to the Yankees lineup until June.
+Several teammates hinted it might have been a sexually-transmitted disease; one teammate said it wasn’t a bellyache, “it was something a bit lower.”38

 In Game Four of the World Series against the St. Louis Cardinals, Ruth belted three home runs.
 It was the first time he had ever hit three in one game—and it was the first time that had been done in a World Series game.
 This was also the game before which Ruth allegedly promised to hit a home run for 11-year-old hospital patient Johnny Sylvester.